Putter: Design

-Putting is the most precise aspect of the game of golf.
-The putter must be designed to give the golfer every technical advantage including smooth stroke, good glide, sweet impact, and bounce-less topspin ball launch as well as every technique advantage including perfect fit as to shaft angle and length.
+Putting requires a high degree of precision.
+Putters are designed with features to promote a smooth stroke, good glide, consistent contact, controlled ball launch, and appropriate fit in terms of shaft angle and length.

 The striking face of a putter is usually not perpendicular to the ground: putters have a small amount of loft, intended to "lift" the ball out of any depression it has made or settled into on the green, which reduces bouncing.
 This loft is typically 5–6°, and by strict rules cannot be more than 10°.
 The putter is the only club that may have a grip that is not perfectly round; "shield"-like cross-sections with a flat top and curved underside are most common.
 The putter is also the only club allowed to have a bent shaft; often, club-makers will attach the shaft to the club-head on the near edge for visibility, but to increase stability, the shaft is bent near the clubhead mounting so that its lie and the resulting clubhead position places the line of the straight part of the shaft at the sweet spot of the subhead, where the ball should be for the best putt.
 This increases accuracy as the golfer can direct their swing through the ball, without feeling like they are slightly behind it.
 Many putters also have an offset hosel, which places the shaft of the club in line with the center of the ball at impact, again to improve stability and feel as, combined with the vertical bend, the shaft will point directly into the center of the ball at impact.